Entropy-Variance curves of binary sequences generated by random substitutions of constant length: Main Statistical Properties

 An interesting index that could provide information about the stochasticity of the generation process is the variance-mean ratio, also known as the dispersion index, $D$.
 For iteration $i$, it can be written as:

-By comparison with the Poisson distribution, that possess a value of the dispersion equal to 1, it is said that a process that has a $D$-value lower than 1 is "under-dispersed"; on the contrary, having a $D$-value larger than 1 reflects an "over-dispersed" stochasticity.
-It turns out that $D_i(0,k) = 1$ and $D_i(1,k) = 0$ and it exhibits a unique maximum at $ p_c =p(k,i)$.
-Besides, it can be proven that, for each iteration, there exists a unique $p\in (0,1)$ such that $D_i(p,k) = 1$ and, furthermore, it depends on $k$.
-Actually, this value of $p$ is very close to 1 for all $k$ and $i$.
-Moreover, it tends to 1 as $i$ tends to infinity, meaning that under-dispersion only occurs when the probability of inserting 0 is very low.
+By comparison with the Poisson distribution, that possesses a value of the dispersion equal to 1, it is said that a process that has a $D$-value lower than 1 is ``under-dispersed''; on the contrary, having a $D$-value larger than 1 reflects an ``over-dispersed'' stochasticity.
+Since $D_i(0,k) = 1$ and the derivative of $D_i(p,k)$ is positive at $p=0$ for all $i>1$ and furthermore, $D_i(1,k) = 0$, then there exist a value of $p (k,i)=p_1$ such that $D_i(p_1,k) = 1$.
+This value of $p$ is unique because $D_i(p,k)$ exhibits a unique maximum in $(0,1)$.
+Moreover, it is very close to 1 for all $k$ and $i$ and tends to 1 as $i$ tends to infinity, meaning that under-dispersion only occurs when the probability of inserting 0 is very low.

-As observed in Fig.\ref{varphi}, the standard deviation of $X$ exhibits a maximum at $p=p_m$.
+As observed in Figure \ref{varphi}, the standard deviation of $X$ exhibits a maximum at $p=p_m$.
 Besides, this maximum exists for any $k$ and $i$ and it is achieved for the value of $p$ such that:

 which can be written as follows:

 which implies that:

 for any $k$ and for each iteration $i$.
 Summing the finite sum of the left hand side of this equation yields to: